EthanReed517/Marvel-Mods-Gimp-Scripts/Export Textures/By Asset Type/3D Asset - Diffuse Texture/README.md

 1. Start with an image open in GIMP that you would like to export.
 See the "Compatibility" section above for details on the image type.
 2. In the toolbar, go to `Marvel Mods/Export Textures/By Asset Type` and choose the `Export 3D Asset - Diffuse Texture` plugin.
 3. You will be presented with the following option:
+	- **Export Method**: Select which version of Alchemy you're using.
+	  - `3ds Max` will export the textures to be set up in 3ds Max.
+	  - `Alchemy 5 Texture Replacment` will export the textures in .tga format to use with the Alchemy 5 texture creation tools.
     - **Preserve Transparency**:
 	  - `Yes`: Choose if your texture needs to maintain transparency.
 This will keep the alpha channel on export.
 	  - `No`: Choose if your texture should not have any transparency.
 This will flatten the image, removing the alpha channel.